najarramsada/najarramsada.github.io/README.md

 # RAMSADA.io site

-This is a repo for ramsada.io site made using Jekyll and theme based on based on [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page/)
+This is a repo for ramsada.io site made using Jekyll and theme based on [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page/)
 You can use this theme and template, visit [Landing Page](http://startbootstrap.com/templates/landing-page/)

 ## How to use